IBM/aspera-cli/docs/README.erb.md

 | `keep_alive_timeout` | 2       |

 Values are in set *seconds* and can be of type either integer or float.
-Default values are the ones of Ruby.
-For details refer to the Ruby library: [`Net::HTTP`](https://ruby-doc.org/stdlib/libdoc/net/http/rdoc/Net/HTTP.html).
+Default values are the ones of Ruby: refer to the Ruby library: [`Net::HTTP`](https://ruby-doc.org/stdlib/libdoc/net/http/rdoc/Net/HTTP.html).

 Like any other option, those can be set either on command line, or in config file, either in a global preset or server-specific one.